Market entry regulations

 (b) he indicated in his response that if an oral hearing is to be held, that he would wish to make oral representations;

-(c) he has identified a matter which the Appeals Unit considers would be desirable to hear about at the oral hearing; and
+(c) he has identified a matter which the Appeals Service considers would be desirable to hear about at the oral hearing; and

-(d) the Appeals Unit is satisfied that the person made a reasonable attempt to express his views on the appeal adequately in the written representations.
+(d) the Appeals Service is satisfied that the person made a reasonable attempt to express his views on the appeal adequately in the written representations.

 It is therefore vitally important for a contractor who is invited to make representations, that has salient points to be made in an appeal, to set out those points adequately in writing, in case no oral hearing is called, and also to indicate whether or not he wishes to attend an oral hearing (if one is called).